AshuApurva14/DevOps-SRE-Challenge-Series/DevOps_SRE_Challenge/Day_11/solution.md

 #  My Solution of Day 11 - DevOps/SRE Challenge Series
 ---

-- Today's challenge is totally based on linux filesystem operations to test my hands on + theoritical knowledge.
+- Today's challenge is totally based on linux filesystem operations(Text file, Logs file, troubleshooting and filtering) to test my hands on + theoritical knowledge.

 - This challenge allows to simulate real world task/operations handled by DevOps/SRE Engineers which gives a good amount of real experience.